-London Broncos welcome Hull Kingston Rovers to Trailfinders Sports Club in the Betfred Super League with Broncos looking to make it two wins on the spin at home.
-Kick-off is at 7.45pm and tickets are available.
+London Broncos welcome relegation rivals Leeds Rhinos to Trailfinders Sports Club in the Betfred Super League.
+A win for the home side is a must.
+Kick-off is at 3pm and tickets are available.

 It’s been a roller coaster season so far for London Broncos on their return to the top tier of northern hemisphere club rugby league (see below for an introduction to the Super League).
 A 42-24 opening day victory over Wakefield Trinity was followed by three consecutive losses before back-to-back victories including a memorable 18-16 over reigning champions Wigan Warriors.

 Having lost momentum and suffered a string of defeats the Broncos fell to an agonising 24-22 defeat on the road at Leeds Rhinos at the end of May.
-But not be deterred the London side bounced back in sensational style Saturday before last causing one of the shocks of the season when beating leaders St Helens 23-22, a Morgan Smith golden-point drop-goal being the difference between the sides.
+But not be deterred the London side bounced back in sensational style causing one of the shocks of the season when beating top of the table St Helens 23-22, a Morgan Smith golden-point drop-goal being the difference between the sides.

 Tickets in advance are available via the ‘Get Tickets’ link.